SeoMix/seokey-free/readme.txt

 == Changelog ==
 Public roadmap is here: https://trello.com/b/jauwlc3J/seokey-pro-public-roadmap

+= 1.9.0
+* New: Enhanced Keywords menu (first iteration).
+You can now view and filter all content to see which needs to be optimized (for example, those without targeted keywords or without clics)
+* Improvement: (PRO) Improved data retrieved from Google Search Google (you should have more data now)
+* Improvement: (PRO) Improved "no recent content" audit task by warning you earlier that you need to write a new post.
+* Improvement: (PRO) Improved "Connect your search console" advice by adding a direct link to do so.
+* Improvement: Improved main advice for each content (better explanations and new types of advice).
+* Improvement: Improved RSS feed (it now includes image data).
+* Improvement: Added 410 header to "data:image" 404 errors (this will improve crawl resources for Google).
+* Improvement: Performance improvements (some scripts were unnecessarily loaded on edit post admin pages).
+* Improvement: SEOKEY menu now directly indicates whether you are using the PRO version of the plugin.
+* Fix: (PRO) Fixed "Too many links" audit task when your links only target internal images.
+* Fix: (PRO) Fixed Search Console Logout link (it sometimes removed sitemaps that should not have been removed).
+* Fix: (PRO) Fixed "author names", "author edit links" and "author view links" in the global audit module.
+* Fix: (PRO) Improved Google Search Sitemap push (this fix avoids pushing empty sitemaps and removes related PHP warning).
+* Fix: (FREE) Removed PHP warning about missing messages for two audit tasks (authors and incomplete schema.org markup tasks).
+* Fix: Fixed keyword analysis containing special characters like "…" (analysis was incorrect).
+* Fix: Improved translations and wording throughout the plugin
+* Third-party: (Elementor) Fixed canonical URL with paginated content created with Elementor loops on singular contents.
+* Third-party: (Elementor) Added 410 header to CSS files cached by Elementor that no longer exist (this will improve crawl resources for Google).

 = 1.8.5
 * Improvement: Admin fonts are now loaded from SEOKEY directory (better loading time and GDPR compatibility)